 - Hip Curve – You may put off buying one of these, but we use them all the time.
 It’s super helpful for drawing smooth curves, grading between sizes and pattern hacking.
 If you want to try your hand at pattern drafting, it’s a must-have.

 - Clapper– No, this is not an STD.
 It’s for pressing seams and making them stay put.
 Made from hardwood, it sucks up heat and moisture from the iron and helps lock seams in place, especially handy for thick fabrics and wool.

 - Steam Iron– I put this as an extra only because this model is a really nice iron.
 A lot of us start with whatever iron we have laying around, but the more you sew, the more you realize the importance of good heat and steam modulation.
 This Rowenta iron is our fave – it’s got a fine tip and amazing steam.

 - Button Chisel & Hole Punch Set– Can you cut a buttonhole with three other tools?
 Yep.
 But this does it perfectly and easily and the tiny mat is oh so cute.

-There is a deluge of sewing information out there, with speciality books for everything you can do with a needle and thread.
+There is a deluge of sewing information out there, with specialty books for everything you can do with a needle and thread.
 However, in order to make sewing a fun hobby for yourself you probably only need to start with the basics.
 We suggest having a few good reference books in your studio you can refer to when needed; you’ll find that the more you sew, the more that library grows and grows.
-Here we’ve recommended a variety of books, from pure technique to those that truly get to the creative spirit of why we sew or pursue creative endeavours at all.
+Here we’ve recommended a variety of books, from pure technique to those that truly get to the creative spirit of why we sew.

-- Singer’s: First Time Sewing– A great beginner’s primer to sewing.
+- Singer’s: First Time Sewing– A great beginner’s primer to sewing for beginners.